 The Sisyphus analogy

-Organisations that rely solely on hybrid devices, devices with “embedded encryption”, or even just security patches to protect their network data are condemning themselves to a future of onerous and futile labour.
+Organisations that rely solely on embedded devices, devices with “embedded encryption”, or even just security patches to protect their network data are condemning themselves to a future of onerous and futile labour.
 Constant patching causes unnecessary cost, business disruption and dooms cybersecurity professionals to a never-ending list of monotonous tasks; adding significantly to the total cost of ownership for their core infrastructure.

 There must be a better way to securely protect your network data.
 Wait, there is a better way!